NBISweden/AGAT/docs/gxf.md

     <start>, <end>
         Version 2 change: version 2 condones values of <start> and <end> that extend outside the reference sequence.
 This is often more natural when dumping from acedb, rather than clipping.
 It means that some software using the files may need to clip for itself.
     <score>
-        Version 2 change: When there is no score (i.e. for a sensor that just records the possible presence of a signal, as for the EMBL features above) you should use '.' instead of 0.
+        Version 2 change: When there is no score (i.e., for a sensor that just records the possible presence of a signal, as for the EMBL features above) you should use '.' instead of 0.
     <strand>
         Version 2 change: This field is left empty '.' for RNA and protein features.
     <frame>